-It’s obvious to any jazz fan, Kind of Blue is the pinnacle of instrumental modern jazz, both revolutionary, and contemporary.
+It’s obvious to any jazz fan, Kind of Blue is the pinnacle of instrumental modern jazz.
+The music is both revolutionary, and contemporary.
 It is easy to listen to, but challenging enough for those who prefer a thought-provoking style of music.

-Nearly 60 years later, Kind of Blue still sounds modern.
-It rivals the best classical compositions, I suspect hundreds of years from now, the album will be considered along side Beethoven or Bach as musical treasures.
+Nearly 60 years later Kind of Blue still sounds modern, it rivals the best classical compositions.
+I suspect hundreds of years from now, the album will be considered along side Beethoven or Bach as masterpieces of music.

 I do think it is amazing how this music still has the power to shape a person’s musical listening journey.
-Kind of Blue certainly shaped me, I couldn’t imagine life without the music Miles Davis gave us.
+It surely shaped mine, it changed everything for me.

-Kind of Blue truly is one of those times that the music lives up to the hype.
+Kind of Blue truly is one of those times that the music does live up to the hype.